 Needless to say, there are other cloud VPN solutions currently on the market.
 So what makes UTunnel VPN stand out?

-It is the ideal VPN solution for small and medium businesses (SMBs) as a result of its versatility, ease of use, and breadth of features.
+It is an ideal VPN solution for businesses (SMBs) as a result of its versatility, ease of use, and breadth of features.